Tedtanium/healthcheck-fetch/README.md

 # healthcheck-fetch
-A take-home project requested of me applying for fetch.com.
+A take-home project requested of me applying for Fetch.
 I have two versions available here, but either healthchecker.py or healthchecker-cleaned.py can be used.

 ## Table of Contents